Informational Interviewing 101

 Too often people overlook the informational interview as a key tool in landing a new job or making a career change.
 I got my previous job at Martha Stewart Living Omnimedia through an informational interview.
 It was a conversation that led to many career opportunities for me.

 If you’ve been wanting to do something different in your career and aren’t sure how to go about it, try this approach:

 1) Make a list of careers you’d love to be doing (Aren’t sure?
-Read my article on Finding Your Purpose.)
+Check out my Soul Search workbook.)

 2) Write down all the questions you’d like answered (for a sampling check out TheCareerProject.org or get a full download of relevant questions to choose from in my Research workbook).

 3) Ask your network for anyone they know doing the career(s) you want.
 If you don’t get any leads from this step, try going online to industry associations or check with your alumni association.
 Email or call the Executive Director and ask for any contacts he/she can recommend.